Online retail is booming, global e-commerce revenue is projected to hit $6.3 trillion in 2024, a significant 8.76% jump from the previous year.

 Get Your Packaging Right

 Shipping carriers want your packages to be compact and heavy, and they prefer them to be delivered to destinations that are already part of their delivery routes.
-Unfortunately online retailers often ship to incredibly diverse geographic locations, and because items can differ so greatly; packaging is often inconsistent too.
+Unfortunately, online retailers often ship to incredibly diverse geographic locations, and because items can differ so greatly; packaging is often inconsistent too.
 Because of these issues carriers now charge based on dimension, as well as weight.

 Instead of boxes, see if you can deliver your goods safely using plastic or paper bags; as many fashion retailers are doing.
 If you have to use boxes try and opt for corrugated ones, rather than more costly inserts.
-Make sure that you have multiple sized boxes to fit the requirements of your product; ungainly oversized boxes will bring unnecessary shipping expenses.
-This may entail investment in customized boxes, especially if you have a unique and varied product range, however the ultimate savings you’ll get will more than compensate for the up-front investment.
+Make sure that you have multiple-sized boxes to fit the requirements of your product; ungainly oversized boxes will bring unnecessary shipping expenses.
+This may entail investment in customized boxes, especially if you have a unique and varied product range, however, the ultimate savings you’ll get will more than compensate for the up-front investment.